 Sunscreen’s Threat to Coral Reefs

 Unbeknownst to many, certain sunscreen ingredients pose a significant danger to coral reefs.
 The scope of this issue is alarming, with an estimated 14,000 tons of sunscreen finding its way into the oceans each year.
-However, addressing this concern is relatively simple.
+The good news is addressing this concern is relatively simple.
 By understanding which ingredients to avoid and seeking alternatives, we can play our part in safeguarding these vital ecosystems.

 The harmful effects of these sunscreen ingredients extend beyond coral reefs, jeopardizing various marine organisms such as fish, dolphins, green algae, and sea urchins.
 Deformities, reduced fertility, and hindered growth are among the issues observed, some of which even pose risks to human health.